Zakaboy26/auto-unsave-reddit/README.md

 # Auto Unsave Reddit Posts

 A userscript that fully automates the process of unsaving all posts on **old.reddit.com**.
 Designed to work with Tampermonkey, Greasemonkey, and Violentmonkey.
-Just copy and paste the script into your userscript manager—no cloning or installation needed.
+Just copy and paste the script into your userscript manager, no cloning or installation needed.

 ## Features